Wilmington Domestic Violence Lawyers

 • the defendant possesses a deadly weapon while violating a provision to stay away.

 Facing charges for domestic violence?
-Get the defense you need, by contacting the Wilmington domestic violence lawyers at Whitley Coleman today.
+Get the defense you need, by contacting the Wilmington domestic violence lawyers at Whitley Coleman online or calling (910) 218-9973 today.

 Call Whitley Coleman for Legal Representation Today